 I can only conclude that prosecuting crimes committed against vulnerable children is not a priority for Rob McKenna, our Attorney General.
 What other explanation could there be for mandated reporters working in the only State Psychiatric facility for children, Child Study and Treatment Center and at the world renown, Children's Hospital and Regional Medical Center not being prosecuted for the Gross Misdemeanor Crime of failure to report?
 Rob McKenna failed as well.

 It is individuals who work for the people of the State of Washington who failed these girls.
 It is not the system that fails our vulnerable children and adults.
 The idea that 'the system' is failing; or is broken is an notion that has allowed individuals who are negligent in the performance of their duties, to be rewarded with impunity for their complicity.
 Individuals who fail to report crimes, and fail to defend children and vulnerable adults to whom they owe a duty, are culpable in the crimes they fail to report, and should be held accountable in a Court of Law, by the Attorney General who also owes these victims a duty.
-Child and Adult protective services, "The System," cannot be fixed, and cannot be trusted without holding individuals who are criminally negligent accountable.
-Failure to hold State employees and other professionals who work with vulnerable children and adults accountable increases the State of Washington's liability; as well it should.
-One would think this would be incentive for the State of Washington to act on behalf of victims.
+Child and Adult protective services, "The System," cannot be fixed without holding those entrusted to watch out for children and vulnerable adults accountable when they are criminally negligent.
+Failure to hold State employees and other contracted professionals the public pays to work with vulnerable children and adults accountable increases the State of Washington's potential liability; one would think this would be incentive for the State of Washington to act proactively in behalf of children and vulnerable adults.

-Some of the people who failed my son, Isaac, have retired with pensions.
+Some of the people who failed my son, Isaac, have since retired with pensions.
 Attorney General, Rob McKenna failed to even do a cursory investigation, not even a simple interview in response to the criminal complaint I filed on my son's behalf.
 This tells me that Rob McKenna protects perpetrators much more zealously than he protects children or vulnerable adults who are victimized by state employees or agents of the state.
-People who are victims of crimes perpetrated by State of Washington employees, or contracted providers of mental health and/or social services...